KLWT

-KLWT (1230 AM) was a radio station broadcasting a news talk information format.
-Licensed to Lebanon, Missouri, United States, the station was owned by Go Productions LLC and featured programming from Salem Radio Network.
+KLWT (1230 AM) was a radio station in Lebanon, Missouri, United States, which operated from 1948 to 2016 and last broadcast a news talk information format.
+The station was owned by Go Productions LLC and featured programming from Salem Radio Network.

-Go Productions surrendered the station's license to the Federal Communications Commission (FCC) on October 17, 2016; the FCC cancelled KLWT's license and deleted its call sign on November 9, 2016.
+Go Productions surrendered the station's broadcast license to the Federal Communications Commission (FCC) on October 17, 2016; the FCC subsequently cancelled the station's license and deleted its call sign on November 9, 2016.